bibekmain/E125-Final-Proj/README.md

 - Include a discussion forum for users to engage with peers and experts.

 ## Acknowledgments
-This project draws upon concepts learned in class and reflects a commitment to fostering ethical understanding in engineering practices.
+This project draws upon concepts learned in UC Berkeley's Ethics, Engineering, and Society Fall 2024 (ENGIN125) course and reflects a commitment to fostering ethical understanding in engineering practices.

 ---